Successful Reunifications of Lost Children

 Each successful reunion with family is more than just a number — it is a story of hope, relief, and the power of collective effort.
 With AI technology, teamwork, and public trust, Mera Pyara continues to work day and night to bring lost children back home

-After 21 years of separation, Shagufta was reunited with her mother in Karachi an emotional reunion that reflects patience, hope, and a mother’s unbreakable bond.
+After 22 years apart, Shagufta was reunited with her mother in Karachi, a heartfelt reunion of hope and love.

 Read More